An Easy Test for Emissions Reduction Potential

 You may define a ‘unit’ of your product any way you like, as long as you are consistent.
 For example, it can be a square foot of a building you are providing energy efficiency services for, a year of service for a service you are providing, a product being adopted for which you licensed a core piece of technology and are receiving a royalty for, or a discrete product you are selling directly.

 Please include all significant emission reductions that would occur throughout the world where your product is adopted that would not have occurred otherwise.
 You may combine any kWh impacts into your answer for kWh savings per unit, and you can combine any other emission savings into your answer for how many tons of CO2 are abated per year per unit.
-Please simply explain what impacts you included and how you arrived at them in the text field.
+Please simply explain what impacts you included and how you arrived at them in the final question.
 Please also be sure to include direct and indirect effects that you might not be able to quantify in your explanation as we understand that it can be challenging to gauge the impact in some cases.

 Please include these emissions reductions as best you can and explain them in the text field.
 We are looking for the best case scenario that is feasible and can be justified.